mfoc/TweakFox/HowToCreateFirefoxAddonCollectionPack/README.md

 3) Make the required changes.

-4) From Windows Explorer, select all of the files in the addon folder and zip them as <name_of_addon>.zip.
+4) From Windows Explorer, select all of the files in the addon folder and zip them as name_of_addon.zip.

 5) Rename the file extension from ".zip" to ".xpi".